dcaffer07/Arduino.cc-review-E2/README.md

 <img src="https://github.com/dcaffer07/LED-review-E2/blob/main/Media/fade.gif?raw=true" alt="wiring"  style="width:500px;">

 #### Reflection:
 > All in all I think that this assigmant was extermely effective in refreshing our memory of code and getting back into the swing of things.
-I enjoyed geting to begin with things that I was comfortable with and than gradually introducing harder and less familiar material such as the analogWrite()function.
-It was great to get back into the swiung of things and I look forward to creatinmg more code in the future.
+However some takeaways...
+> - AnalogWrite(); gives fading effect so that ther is not one set value for a brightness but instead there is continuose unconditional change.
+> - Make sure that pins are directed to the correct area, and use side sections on breadboard to connect graound and 5v rather than tryong to directly connect.
+> - When using other wiring make sure to give credit.
+It can be easy to forget but have to be carefull about it. image --> cred goes to xxx

+> Overall the assignment did not introduce too many new factors howver these are important things to keep in mind.

 ## Potentiometers